-A DEAC accredited institution's mission communicates its purpose and commitment to delivering quality distance educational offerings.
+A DEAC-accredited institution's mission communicates its purpose and commitment to delivering quality distance educational offerings.
 The mission identifies the institution and is regularly reviewed by all stakeholders.
 The institution measures ongoing achievement of its mission.
 The mission guides planning for future growth.

-2) STANDARD II: INSTITUTIONAL EFFECTIVENESS AND STRATEGIC PLANNING
+II.
+INSTITUTIONAL EFFECTIVENESS AND STRATEGIC PLANNING

-A fundamental attribute of institutional sustainability is monitoring effectiveness and planning for strategic growth.
+Two fundamental attributes of institutional sustainability are monitoring effectiveness and planning for strategic growth.
 An institution implements a comprehensive effectiveness plan incorporating a feedback loop that results in administrative and academic enhancements.
 Additionally, an institution plans for future growth and financial stability through focused activities within an effective strategic planning program.
 This section identifies two (2) core components of Standard II.